 Should I Worry About Foundation Concerns?

 Apparently, the real estate market has become competitive.
 Buyers have options, and they do care about their investments.
-Safety is always top priority, so they’ll shy away from a home with foundation concerns.
+Safety is always a top priority, so they’ll shy away from a home with foundation concerns.
 Put yourself in their shoes Would you buy a home with foundation issues?

 The truth is that buyers want issue-free homes.
 They don’t want to move in and start fighting cracking walls, sagging floors, moisture, and mold.
 Our advice is that you deal with these concerns before you list your home.